Bigg Boss 11: Viral Videos! Shilpa Reveals How She Ran Away From Her Wedding & More…

 Shilpa Slips Off From The Sofa!

 Puneesh tells Shilpa that he doesn't like failure!
 Later, Shilpa will be seen talking about her love for food, and suddenly she slides off the sofa.
-Her skirt slips downwards towards her thighs and she panics.
+Her skirt slips down abd she panics.

-Vikas Saves Shilpa From Oops Moment
+Vikas Saves Shilpa From An 'Oops' Moment

-It is then Vikas and Puneesh run towards her and held her dress!
+It is then that Vikas and Puneesh run towards her and holds her dress!
 All starts laughing really hard.
-Shilpa thanks Vikas from saving her from the oops moment, and even tells him that she will tell him that she will now work for him for 4 days (not 2 days as promised) for his show!
+Shilpa thanks Vikas for saving her from the embarrassing moment, and even tells him that she will tell him that she will now work for him for 4 days (not 2 days as promised before) for his show!

 Did Shilpa Take A Dig At Marathi Actors?

 In another unseen video, Shilpa and Vikas are seen discussing about Marathi industry.
 Shilpa tells Vikas that most of the Marathi actors are good, but they are a bit egoistic!
-Well, was this a compliment or did she just take a dig at the Marathi actors?
+Well, did she just take a dig at the Marathi actors?

 Bigg Boss 11: Vikas Feels Shilpa Is The Strongest Person; Housemates Declare Vikas As BB 11 Winner!